serverlessworkflow/specification/specification.md

 or end definition should be applied.For more info on workflow error handling referece [this section](#Defining-Errors).

+Note that the `errorRef` and `errorRefs` properties are mutually exclusive, meaning that you can only specify one or the other, but not both at the same time.

 The `transition` property defines the transition to the next workflow state in cases when the defined error happens during runtime execution.

 If `transition` is not defined you can also define the `end` property which will end workflow execution at that point.
+Note that the `transition` and `end` properties are mutually exclusive, meaning that you can only specify one or the other, but not both at the same time.

+Note that `transition` and `end` properties are mutually exclusive, meaning that you cannot define both of them at the same time.

 For more information, see the [Workflow Error Handling](#Workflow-Error-Handling) sections.